realTobby/PQSE/README.md

 Current Status: Reading Save file, making changes to it and exporting it works!
-Huge steps were made thanks to @TheAlexBarney
+Huge steps were made thanks to @TheAlexBarney and everyone else!

 (Misc Tab)